-NOTE: New requirements for registration and retail sales/use tax collection effective October 1, 2018.
+Changes to registration and retail sales/use tax collection effective March 14, 2019.

 What is a marketplace facilitator?

 A marketplace facilitator is a business that does the following three activities: (RCW 82.13.010(3)):